chrysante/scatha/README.md

-# scatha compiler
+# Scatha compiler

 Multi paradigm toy language with a (not yet) optimizing byte code compiler and a virtual machine.

+## Examples
-## Simple program to calculate the GCD of 27 and 9 using the euclidean algorithm.
+### Simple program to calculate the GCD of 27 and 9 using the euclidean algorithm.
     fn main() -> int {
         return gcd(27, 9);
     }